Twin-2/todo-app/README.md

 - Must have 'editor' permission to change items from In Progress to Complete.
 - Must have 'admin' permission to remove items from the list.

+For testing purposes there are 4 users in the DB: admin, editor, writer, user.
+Each has a password of test.

 ## Development Roadmap

 - clean up and componetize css files